23rd Annual Moby-Dick Marathon

 Join us for the 23rd annual read-a-thon of America’s most iconic novel, Moby-Dick.
 An experience you don’t want to miss, you’ll relive the famous, action-packed narrative and be transported back in time on the search for the elusive white whale.
 In addition to the main event, the Whaling Museum hosts two mini-marathons on January 5: a Portuguese-language reading of Tiago Patricio’s abridged Moby-Dick, and a children’s version by Classic Starts.

-Registration closes at 5 pm November 30.
+Reader Registration for the Main Marathon and Portuguese Mini-Marathon closed at 5 pm November 30.
 Readers will be notified by December 7.

 Schedule of Events